Macishh/agile-software-project/Individual_reflections/Week7/IR_Robin_W7.md

 ## What is my contribution towards the team’s use of Scrum?

 ### Var är jag idag?
+I always tried to stay focused and active during the meetings we have had in order to make it as efficient as possible.
+I was also the first one who tried out the scrum master role, with no experience what so ever.
+This led to the meetings being more structured, which we all liked.
+Therefore, we decided to switch the role so that everyone who wanted to try it out got to do it.

 ## What is my contribution towards the team’s deliveries?

 ### Vart är jag idag?
+In the beginning, I was a part of choosing this particular project together with my team.
+Later on, I held a Git workshop to introduce this tool for some and refresh the memory of the version control system that we used.
+I have worked a lot with the Google Maps API.
+This includes adding an clickable umbrella marker on the map that shows a popup with some basic information about that particular stand.
+This is the view that enables the user to actually rent an umbrella.
+I also worked a lot with adding a route from the user's specific location to a stand, which was very fun to implement!
+All this includes doing front-end work like designing the GUI for a specific view.
+In addition, I have participated in writing the social contract and every team reflection.
+I have also been a part of creating both a domain model and an updated UML over the model with my team.
+I have also been a part of some pull requests about the implementation of the database, which was super rewarding because my knowledge in Firebase is not that high.